-Some of these steps work only on Android 9.0 and up.
+Some of these steps only work on Android 11.0 and up.
 Learn how to check your Android version.

 If you use a mouse with your Android device, you can set the cursor to take action automatically when the cursor stops moving for a certain amount of time.
 This feature can be helpful for users with motor impairments.